hansemannn/titanium_with_atom/README.md

 tisdk build 5.0.0.GA
 ~~~
 For more information visit https://github.com/dbankier/tisdk and have a look at "Manual builds"

+### other method
+[Codexcast](https://codexcasts.com/) released a video about "[Getting Setup With Titanium Mobile OSS: including compiling the SDK](https://codexcasts.com/episodes/getting-setup-with-titanium-mobile-oss-including-compiling-the-sdk)"

 ## Install atom and some useful packages